Ratna Ghosh: Awards and honors (selected)

+Dr Ghosh received one of McGill University’s highest distinctions - the Lifetime Achievement Award for Leadership in Learning -at the Fall Convocation in December, 2024.

 Civic Awards

 In 2000, she was awarded the Order of Canada, (C.M) as a Member, and this was followed by her appointment in 2005 as an Officer of the Order of Quebec, (O.Q.), and Officer of the Order of Montreal in 2019.
 In 2018, the Government of Quebec bestowed on her the title of Eminent Member (Membre Émérite) of the Order of Excellence in Education.

-Among numerous awards from national and international organizations, Ghosh has earned the YWCA Woman of Distinction Award (1996); the Canadian Bureau of International Education’s Leadership in Internationalization of Education Award (2002); and jointly with her husband (Dr. Ashok Vijh) the Indo-Canada Chamber of Commerce’s Lifetime/Outstanding Achievement Award (2008).
+Among numerous awards from national and international organizations, Ghosh has earned the YWCA Woman of Distinction Award (1996); the Canadian Bureau of International Education's Leadership in Internationalization of Education Award (2002); and jointly with her husband (Dr. Ashok Vijh) the Indo-Canada Chamber of Commerce's Lifetime/Outstanding Achievement Award (2008).
 She was selected for the “Power List” of the most influential Indo-Canadians published by India Abroad (2009).
 In 2015 she was awarded the Hind Rattan Award (Jewel of India) given to people of Indian origin in the diaspora.
 She was honored with distinguished alumni award in 2016 by the University of Calgary.